olback/cah/README.md

 # :chicken: :arrow_right: :helicopter:
 ### A Cards Against Humanity Clone.
+> _Cards Against Humanity is a party game for horrible people.
+Unlike most of the party games you've played before, Cards Against Humanity is as despicable and awkward as you and your friends._
+_The game is simple.
+Each round, one player asks a question from a black card, and everyone else answers with their funniest white card._

+\- CAH Team

 For instructions on how to play, read the [official rules](http://s3.amazonaws.com/cah/CAH_Rules.pdf).
 This version implements the 'Packing Heat' house rule.